Medical Exo Developer

 Address: Seoul, South Korea

-Short Business Description: Angel-Robotics creates powered walking assist exoskeletons for adults and children.
+Short Business Description: Originally established as SG Robotics, Angel-Robotics creates powered walking assist exoskeletons for adults and children.

 Address: Aichi, Japan